Belgian Railways Class 16

-The class 16 locomotives were built to work cross border services from Belgium.
-They are equipped to run in France, Netherlands and Germany.
-They have been displaced from these workings by Thalys electric multiple units and ended up working a few peak hour commuter trains until 2007 when they were withdrawn with two of them saved for preservation.
-When built they were classified as type 160.
+The Class 16 locomotives was a class of eight electric locomotives built to work cross border services from Belgium.
+They are equipped with three pantographs to run in France, the Netherlands and Germany.
+They were displaced from these workings by Thalys electric multiple units and ended up working a few peak hour commuter trains until 2007 when they were withdrawn with two of them saved for preservation.
+When built they were classified as the 160 class.